yanivno/vsphere-first-class-disk-csharp-example/README.md

 * Creates a new First Class Disk from the Snapshot (i.e. Delta Disk)
 * Mounts the new First Class Disk on an existing Virtual Machine.

-the sample was verified with vSphere 6.7 Update 3 DotNet SDK and VSAN Datastore.

 TL;DR - [View Code](https://github.com/yanivno/vsphere-first-class-disk-csharp-example/blob/master/fcdSampleCode/Program.cs)

 ## Installation